FatemehEbrahimiLovesAI/Machine-Learning/Linear Regression/MultiVariableRegression/README.md

-### Linear Regression from Scratch – Boston Housing Dataset
+### Linear Regression from Scratch (Boston Housing Example)

 ## Overview

-This project implements Linear Regression from scratch (without using sklearn's regression model) to predict housing prices from the Boston Housing dataset.
+This project implements Multivariable Linear Regression from scratch using only NumPy and pandas, along with standard preprocessing tools from scikit-learn.
-It uses gradient descent for parameter optimization and Mean Squared Error (MSE) as the loss function.
-The code is designed to be modular and easy to extend — in the future, a test section will be added to evaluate the model on unseen data.
+It includes two main scripts:

+**train.py** → trains a linear regression model on the dataset.

+**test.py** → evaluates the trained model on the dataset using saved weights and scaler.

 ---

-## Features
+## Files Overview

-Data loading from CSV file using pandas

-Feature scaling with StandardScaler

-Adding a bias term manually

-Custom implementation of:

-Linear Regression model
+**train.py**

+* Loads the dataset (BostonHousing.csv).

+* Splits features (X) and target (y).

+* Normalizes features using StandardScaler and saves the fitted scaler (scaler.pkl) for later use.

+* Adds a bias (intercept) column to the input data.

+* Initializes random weights.

+***Implements:***

-Mean Squared Error (MSE) loss function
+- Mean Squared Error (MSE) function

+- Linear Regression prediction function

-Gradient computation
+- Gradient calculation

-Gradient Descent optimization
+- Gradient Descent update rule

-Epoch-based training with detailed logging of:

-Epoch number

-Current error (MSE)

-Updated weights
+Trains the model for 100 epochs while printing the loss and weights.

+Saves the trained weights into MultiVariablelinearRegressionWeights.csv.npy.

+**test.py**

+* Loads the saved weights and scaler from training.

+* Loads the dataset (BostonHousing.csv).

+* Splits features (X) and target (y).

+* Applies the same normalization (using the saved scaler).

+***Implements:***

+* Linear Regression prediction function

+* Mean Squared Error (MSE) function

+* R² Score function

+Predicts the target values and prints R² score and MSE.